12 Chapter 12: Repeated Measures t-test

 Table 1.
 Raw and difference scores before and after training.

-In both of these types of data, what we have are multiple scores on a single variable.
+For repeated measures design (including matched design), what we have are multiple scores on a single variable.
 That is, a single observation or data point is comprised of two measurements that are put together into one difference score.
 This is what makes the analysis of change unique – our ability to link these measurements in a meaningful way.
 This type of analysis would not work if we had two separate samples of people that weren’t related at the individual level, such as samples of people from different states that we gathered independently.
 Such datasets and analyses are the subject of the following chapter.

 We are still working with t-tests.
 In chapter 11, we compared a sample to a population mean.
 For t-tests in this chapter, we are comparing 2 groups of scores, yet both are from the same individuals.
-We call this a dependent t-test or a paired t-test.
-Think of it like you are having 2 cups of tea.

 2 cups of tea for me: for a repeated measures design the same individuals are in both conditions for a t-test.
 Photo credit